 Spherical or horizontal cylindrical type (bullet type) storage tanks are used to store LPG.
-The horizontal cylindrical types are usually used for small capacity or underground installations and Spherical ones are used for higher capacities.
+The horizontal cylindrical types are usually used for small-capacity or underground installations and Spherical ones are used for higher capacities.
 The design of high-pressure LPG storage tanks is critical.
 Many parameters need to be considered during design.
-This article will provide basic information for the same.
+This article will provide basic information about the same.

 Selection of LPG Storage Tank Types